Lamoille Area churches hold Lenten services

-Everyone is invited to join Lamoille area churches for Wednesday Noonday Lenten Services during the five weeks of the season of Lent.
+Everyone is invited to join Lamoille area churches for Wednesday Noonday Lenten Services during the season of Lent.
 Services will begin at 12:05 p.m. and end at 12:30 p.m., followed by a potluck lunch, allowing folks to attend during their lunch hour.

 Attendees should bring their own lunch, and the host church will provide beverages and dessert; all will enjoy the fellowship of breaking bread together.
 The schedule for the services is: